Rucsandra Moldovan, PhD

 Research and Teaching Interests

-My research focuses on corporate disclosure and information intermediaries.
+My research focuses on how corporations communicate with information intermediaries and the capital markets.
 Using primarily quantitative empirical research methods, I examine

 how employees, regulations, institutions, and governance shape corporate disclosure,

 how corporate disclosure choices influence the work that information intermediaries do, and

 how financial regulations change the incentives that information intermediaries have.

 In line with my research, I teach financial reporting and corporate disclosure topics at undergraduate and PhD level.

 Areas of Expertise

 Segment Reporting; Mandatory and Voluntary Corporate Disclosure; Investor Relations; Financial Reporting Quality; Textual Analysis; Information Intermediaries; International Accounting

 - Blog post about meta-analysis at EAA Accounting Research Center